teiid/teiid-wildfly-quickstarts/jdg-remote-cache-materialization/README.md

 -  locate the ./src/jdg/setup-jdg-cache.cli script in the quickstart
 -  cd to the ${JDG_HOME}/bin directory
--  execute the setup-jdg-cache.cli script by running the following:
+-  execute the setup-jdg-caches.cli script by running the following:

 	./cli.sh  --file={path.to.cli.script}/setup-jdg-caches.cli